walicar/shmup/doc/game_design.md

 - The player will move using WASD
 - You can quit the game using Esc
 - Resources are displayed on the lower right of the screen
-	- Lives
 	- Bombs

 ### Level Progression
 A level will consist of several checkpoints, the requirement to progress is to destroy all the enemies spawned in that checkpoint.
 To implement this, the game engine will need to read from a file that tells them what enemies to spawn, where to spawn them, and what checkpoint they belong to.

 ## Stretch Goals
-- ~~Optimized memory usage for projectiles~~
 - Background has moving stars that make you feel like the player is moving
 - Add sounds
 - Sprite Animations
-	- Different sprites when player is moving left or right
-	- Unique animations when the final boss is attacking
 	- Idle animations
-	- Cool animation when the bomb explodes
-- Enemies enter the screen in more interesting ways.
-In the MVP they will just slide in from the top, and remain in the upper half the screen.
-- Enemies show an explosion sprite when they are defeated
-- More enemy types
-- Get points for destroying enemies, but lose points when the player gets hit by an enemy.

 ## Alpha Report